Joseph Guadagno 602-293-6767 email@example.com

-- Created disaster recovery solution for all of the imaging systems at the Guardian.
+- Created disaster recovery solution for all the imaging systems at the Guardian.

-- Created a Forms Design Guidelines for Visual Basic development in user at the Guardian
+- Created Forms Design Guidelines for Visual Basic development in user at the Guardian.

 - Served as a member of the Enterprise Architecture team to create a framework for the company using .NET technologies.

 I managed a project for Guardian’s Individual Market profit center.
-This application was designed to enable for faster underwriting of the insurance applications.
+This application was designed to enable faster underwriting of the insurance applications.
 This was accomplished by having the agencies scan or fax in their application to our capture system which in term indexed them for storage in the FileNet repository.
-I was responsible for getting the project approved, designing, developing, implementation and supporting the project.
-The project team consisted of 4 developers, 1 DBA, 1 system administrator and me.
+I was responsible for getting the project approved, designed, developed, implemented, and supported.
+The project team consisted of 4 developers, 1 DBA, 1 system administrator, and me.
 I managed this project from end to end.
-Project Life Cycle: Full Cycle.

-I started on the team as the lead developer, but I am now the project manager, to build the Billing Information Storage and Retrieval System that is currently in production.
-While working on the team my responsibilities entailed, installing and configuring a FileNet Image Services server, implementing a Datacap capture system, creating a Visual Basic front end and an Intranet based front end to query the FileNet repository.
-I also built several scripts for retrieving a data file from the corporate main frame and uploading to the Oracle validation database.
-I was also responsible for training all of the users on administration and use of the BISAR system.
+I started on the team as the lead developer, but I quickly became the project manager to build the Billing Information Storage and Retrieval System that is currently in production.
+While working on the team my responsibilities entailed: installing and configuring a FileNet Image Services server, implementing a Datacap capture system, creating a Visual Basic front end, and an Intranet based front end to query the FileNet repository.
+I also built several scripts for retrieving a data file from the corporate mainframe and uploading it to the Oracle validation database.
+I was also responsible for training all the users in the administration and use of the BISAR system.
 Other responsibilities included evaluating other capture and imaging products for use in production.
 In building the Intranet application to query the FileNet repository, I designed and developed a connection pooler to FileNet.
 The connection pooler ran as an NT service and handled multiple requests coming in FileNet connections.
 This saved the company over $400k in licensing fees.
 The connection pooler was able to use 15 connections to support over 300 users.
-I created an imaging framework that sat on top of the FileNet API, to provide easier more object oriented access to the FileNet repository.
-With this Intranet application, I build a suite of FileNet Visual Basic COM wrappers that accept parameters and return results as XML documents.
+I created an imaging framework that sat on top of the FileNet API, to provide easier, more object oriented, access to the FileNet repository.
+With this Intranet application, I built a suite of FileNet Visual Basic COM wrappers that accept parameters and return results as XML documents.